BobTheShoplifter/docker-school/README.md

 ## Deployment of Test

 With docker you can publish multiple websites on the same server with the nginx-proxy we added.

+You will see in this repo there is a branch named test you can look at.

 You will also need to name a branch test it is defined in the .gitlab-ci.yml that :
 ```yml
   only: